Balancing being a doctor with single parenthood

 Video

-Dr Melanie Malloy, an intensive care doctor at Mount Sinai hospital in New York City, is also raising her children on her own as a widow.
+Dr Melanie Malloy, an intensive care doctor in New York City, is also raising her children on her own.

-She balances helping patients with Covid-19 and providing her children with a good upbringing.

 -